bookkeeping tax

 How do I submit my Schedule C?

-Now that you know how to complete your Schedule C, you’ll most likely want to know the next steps to filing this with the IRS.
+Now that you know how to complete your Schedule C, you’ll most likely want to know the next steps to filing it with the IRS.

 The Schedule C is an additional form (aka a “Schedule”) which is submitted alongside your regular personal 1040 tax return.
-This occurs on a yearly (annual) basis, and is usually due in mid April.
+This occurs on a yearly (annual) basis, and is usually due on April 15 each year.
+For the 2025 tax year, that means April 15, 2026.

 Schedule C Software

-Completing your Schedule C form manually can be a tedious task, especially so if you are a small manufacturer, as you’ll need to be able to calculate your COGS based on your inventory and purchases.
-As the saying goes, there’s an app for that!
+Completing your Schedule C form manually can be a tedious task, especially if you are a small manufacturer — you’ll need to be able to calculate your COGS based on your inventory and purchases throughout the year.

 Disclaimer: This article is written solely as a guide and is not intended as a substitute for professional advice.